Skip to main content

 Activation API events

-In addition to the usual methods and data structures provided by Kameleoon's Activation API, some custom DOM events are also fired by our JavaScript engine.
-They make excellent entry points to customize Kameleoon's behavior and extend our platform.
-For instance, you can listen to the Kameleoon::ExperimentTriggered event to be notified in your own JavaScript code whenever a new experiment is triggered.
+In addition to the methods and data structures provided by the Activation API, the JavaScript engine fires custom DOM events.
+These events serve as excellent entry points to customize Kameleoon's behavior and extend the platform.
+For example, listen for the Kameleoon::ExperimentTriggered event to receive notification when an experiment triggers.

 note

-Since there is only one single thread of execution in a JavaScript environment, events triggered in a continuous synchronous block of execution are actually received at the same time.
-Ie, your callback listeners will run after the whole Kameleoon code block has finished executing, not at the moment Kameleoon code actually triggers the event.
-For instance, Kameleoon::Loaded and Kameleoon::Started can be received simultaneously if local storage load is implemented synchronously (which is usually the case, except in a cross domain setup when the current URL is not on the main domain).
+Since there is only one thread of execution in a JavaScript environment, events triggered in a continuous synchronous block of execution are received simultaneously.
+Callback listeners execute after the complete Kameleoon code block finishes, rather than the exact moment the code triggers the event.
+For example, Kameleoon::Loaded and Kameleoon::Started can be received simultaneously if local storage load is implemented synchronously (the typical case, except in a cross-domain setup when the current URL is not on the main domain).
 Kameleoon::Started and Kameleoon::ExperimentTriggered are also simultaneous for experiments where targeting can be evaluated immediately.

 List of events